 Black History Programming

-Explore the life of Winnie Madikizela Mandela, one of the most misunderstood and intriguing of contemporary female political figures.
+In case you missed it, explore the life of Winnie Madikizela Mandela, one of the most misunderstood and intriguing of contemporary female political figures.

 Maya Angelou gave people the freedom to think about their history in a way they never had.